RavinSG/obsidian-cyber/WriteUps/THM/Kenobi.md

 Nmap done: 1 IP address (1 host up) scanned in 45.78 seconds
 ```

-Based on the output of the above command, we can see that there are 3 Samba shares available; *IPC*, *anonymous*, and *print*.
+Based on the output of the above command, we see that there are 3 Samba shares available; *IPC*, *anonymous*, and *print*.

 We can connect to the anonymous share using `smbclient` and list down available files.